<A re-post. Originally posted in August 2012>

 Learning to Walk:

-- Know that whatever direction you walk in doesn’t really matter.
+Know that whatever direction you walk in doesn’t really matter.
 It’s the one-foot-in-front-of-the-other action that really does the trick.
 (Of course, walking in places of great beauty is a bonus, but it is not a requirement.
 I’ve often said if there was nowhere else to walk, I’d walk in a shopping mall & have a good time.
-And I hate shopping malls!)
+And I really dislike shopping malls!)

 p.s. even when I am not trying to.
 I don't walk with an “agenda.”
 I just walk…